 These pages include removing all the furniture from the front cabin for an extra-meaty watertight bulkhead, replacing the wheel with a tiller, adding watertight lockers and a watertight radio system, and changing the existing king-post from wood to metal before bolting it to the keel and deck.

+Cantini swapped soft water tanks for custom shaped plastic food grade, in order to carry as much water as possible.
 Considering the Vancouver 34’s shallow bilge, he’ll have to take additional water tanks, but says this may prove to be an advantage as it will allow him to shift weight around as needed.

-He also added a gas heater that runs on LPG (Liquified Petroleum Gas).
+Unexpectedly, he also added a gas heater that runs on LPG (Liquified Petroleum Gas).

 ‘Aside from the sailing fundamentals, I gave particular attention to the creature comforts.